ismailinico/moistmaker-py/README.md

 ![Logo](resource/watermark/sample.png)

 A [Python 3.10](https://www.python.org/downloads/) program which autonomizes the application of watermarks to a specified set of images.
 Apart from **automatic watermarking**, it also supports **auto watermark color inversion** and **auto watermark scaling**.

-This software was developed by [Nico Ismaili](https://nico.ismaili.de/) with the primary goal of facilitating the selling of [photographs](https://nico.ismaili.de/).
+This software was developed by [Nico Ismaili](https://nico.ismaili.de/) with the primary purpose of facilitating the selling of [photographs](https://nico.ismaili.de/).

 ## Prerequisites